LeeSeogMin/jips/topic_llm/README.md

-# LLM-based Topic Model Evaluation System
+# Topic LLM Evaluation Module

-4-metric LLM evaluation framework for topic models with inter-model agreement analysis.
+This module provides Large Language Model (LLM) based validation for topic model evaluation, implementing a three-model ensemble approach to reduce bias and improve reliability.

 ## Overview

-This system provides comprehensive topic model evaluation using two leading LLMs (Anthropic Claude and OpenAI GPT-4) across 4 metrics:
+The Topic LLM module implements a robust validation framework using multiple state-of-the-art language models to assess topic quality.
+This approach serves as a scalable proxy for human judgment in topic model evaluation, supporting comprehensive topic model evaluation using multiple leading LLMs across 4 metrics:

 1. **Coherence** - Semantic coherence of keywords within topics
 2. **Distinctiveness** - How well-differentiated topics are from each other